jazzm0/tactic-master/README.md

 ## License

-This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 2 or any later version.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.

 #TODO: Add the following badges